[Updated October 27]

 One Day Die is an at-home immersive experience from filmmaker Darren Lynn Bousman, whose previous Halloween events have included Theatre Macabre and The Tension Experience, plus magicians Daniel Garcia and Blake Vogt, screenwriter Joshua Ryan Deitz, and tech agency Purple, Rock, Scissors.
 Participants will buy a ticket for a specific showtime, then receive a personalized box in the mail that they won’t open until their show.
 At that time, they’ll engage in an online seance to speak with the dead.
 One Day Die has been selling out, but you can sign up for its mailing list to be notified when new batches are released.
 Select dates through October.
 Tickets start at $125.
 You can also engage with the story on Instagram.

 QuaramSCREAM is a live, online theater experience that adapts the 90s horror-comedy Scream for an online audience.
 In this version, the characters are trapped in their homes due to the pandemic when a masked killer arrives.
 The story unfolds over social media and video chat and the viewer can participate in a drinking game and chat.
-Dates are October 17, 24, and 30 at 7 p.m.
+Upcoming dates include Oct.
+30 at 7 p.m.
 Tickets are $30.

 From After Hours Theater Company comes Hocus Pocus, a 90-minute mixology session from the Sanderson Cousins (yes, cousins).
 These witches will host their musical class online, extolling on the art of spells and potions you can drink.
 Each witchcraft kit, which will be shipped the Monday before your experience, includes a “black flame” candle and the ingredients to make three potions (each potion serves two).
 Runs Fridays and Saturdays starting Oct.
 9 at 6 p.m.
 Tickets are $69 for non-alcoholic potions, $79 for boozy ones.